cbearlong/website/content/schedule.md

 +++
-date = "2015-08-22"
+date = "2015-07-21"
-title = "Program"
+title = "Schedule"
 +++

-The talk series will be held virtually from 11:00AM-12:00PM EDT on Tuesdays, beginning June 16.
-Video link TBA.
+The talk series will be held via Zoom from 11:00AM-12:00PM EDT on Tuesdays, beginning June 16.
+Please register to the mailing list to receive the links.

 # Schedule